-Rationale: A higher Operating Ratio indicates that the Authority is becoming more selfsupporting and less reliant on other sources of income.
+Rationale: A higher Operating Ratio indicates that the Authority is becoming more self-supporting and less reliant on other sources of income.
 Additionally, a lower Operating Ratio indicates that customers are paying a lower portion of the operating cost of providing the service.

-Implementation: Operating Revenues include passenger fares, advertising, concessions, and interest income.
+Implementation: Operating Revenues include passenger fares, advertising, concessions, and investment income.
 Operating Expenses include all expenditures of the General Fund less reimbursed labor and transfers to other funds, which are charged to and reimbursed by the Capital Program.

 The ratio in 2011 was 23.8%, although still below the 25% goal.
 Operating expenses decreased, primarily due to the implementation of the fuel-hedging program which decreased the cost of diesel fuel.
-In 2012 and 2013, operating expenses have increased at a greater rate than operating revenues.
-This will continue in 2014 as operating revenues are projected to increase by 1.2% and operating expenses are projected to increase by 5.2%; and again in 2015 at 0.9% and 5.5%, respectively.
-For 2016 and 2017, operating revenues are projected to increase by 1.2% each year, whereas operating expenses are budgeted to increase by 0.3% and 1.1%, respectively, however, the operating ratio remains well below the goal of 25%.
+In 2012 through 2014, operating expenses have increased at a greater rate than operating revenues.
+For 2015, operating revenues are projected to increase by 4.3% and operating expenses are decrease slightly, compared to 2014.
+The Operating Ratio for 2015 is expected to increase to 21.1%, compared to 20.6% in 2014, but still below the goal of 25%.
+A \$0.25 fare increase is budgeted in mid-2016.
+For 2016, operating revenues are projected to increase by 1.1%, whereas operating expenses are budgeted to increase by 8.3%.
+The Operating Ratio is budgeted at 19.9%, below 2015 level and below the 25% goal.
+In 2017 and 2018, with the annualization of the budgeted fare increase, Operating Revenues are planned to increase by 5.7% and 3.4%, respectively and Operating Expenses are budgeted to increase by -0.1% and 1.6%, respectively.
+The Operating Ratios for 2017 and 2018 are planned at 21.1% and 21.5%, respective.
+These ratios are above the budgeted ratio for 2016 but still less than the policy of 25%.